anushka209/Employee-Salary-Prediction-Model/README.md

-# Salary-Prediction
+# Employee-Salary-Prediction-Model
-The Salary Prediction project is a machine learning application designed to predict an individual's salary based on experience and interview score.
+The Employee Salary Prediction project uses machine learning to estimate an individual's salary based on factors like years of experience, current salary and interview scores.
+By analyzing these inputs, the model predicts a likely salary range, helping HR professionals make data-driven decisions.

 ## Key Features:
 Predictive Modeling